Canine gestation is just the scientific term for dog pregnancy.

 ensure she is calm, happy and comfortable with her pups.

-Containing mom, in a safe, quiet, warm environment accomplishes this.
+Containing mom, in a safe, quiet, isolated, warm environment accomplishes this.

 NO drafts, No bright lights, No other dogs, no humans messing with her babies

-for the first 2 weeks especially, mom needs to be with just her pups.
+for the first 2 weeks especially, mom needs to be with and focused on, just her pups.

 My mom's are either outside to potty, walking with ME

-every 1-2 hours or in their whelping area for everyone's safety.
+every 4-6 hours, or in their whelping box with their pups, for everyone's safety.

-AFTER puppy's eyes open, pups are able to regulate their own body temperature
+AFTER puppy's eyes open, at around 14 days, pups are able to regulate their own body temperature

 and can be without their mom, for a bit longer period of time.